 Two years to be exact.
-Hamblin calculated that if you spend 20 minutes per day washing and moisturizing your skin and hair, you spend 12,167 hours of washing yourself (if you live to be 100).
+Hamblin calculated that if you spend 20 minutes per day washing and moisturizing your skin and hair, you spend 12,167 hours of washing yourself (if you live to be 100) over the course of a lifetime.
 So the real question is, what will you do with all your extra time?

 Maybe you’ll have time to pick up a new hobby?
 How about running—here are the coolest races across the country to get you started or try out the latest avocado toast trend—using a sweet potato as the bread!